By the end of this lab, you will be able to:

 Once you have Terminal running, type the following line:

-Replace your_username with your own username.
-For example, if your username is tjsmith, you should type ssh firstname.lastname@example.org.
-After you have typed this line, press Enter.
+Replace your_netid with your own netid.
+For example, if your netid is joesmith, you should type ssh email@example.com.
+After you have typed this line, press Enter or Return.

-flagstaff.Princeton.EDU%The prompt says that you are now connected to a Unix computer in the Arizona cluster (flagstaff, phoenix, tucson or yuma) and it's ready to do your bidding.
+flagstaff.Princeton.EDU%The prompt says that you are now connected to one of the Unix computers in the Arizona cluster (flagstaff, phoenix, tucson or yuma) and it's ready to do your bidding.

-Unix has a very different flavor from Windows.
-Rather than running a program by clicking on an icon, you type the name of the program in a window where a prompt is displayed.
+As seen here, Unix has a very different flavor from Windows.
+Rather than running a program by clicking on an icon or selecting a menu item, you type the name of the program in a window where a prompt is displayed.
 Keyboard commands with cryptic names like "ls" and "cd" run programs to help you navigate Unix and can be typed in whenever you see a command prompt like

-Behind the scenes, Unix, like Windows, maintains a file system with files and folders (though it calls folders "directories").
+Behind the scenes, Unix, like Windows and MAC OS X, maintains a file system with files and folders (though it calls folders "directories").
 When you first log in, you should be in a directory called your "home" directory.
-This is the directory that holds all of your files, most of which cannot be read or even seen by other users.
-And it's the same directory that is set up as the H: drive from a PC.
+This is loosely like C: on Windows or Home on a Mac; it holds all of your files, most of which cannot be read or even seen by other users.
+And it's the same directory that is set up as the H: drive from a PC or a Mac.

-Before you start typing Unix commands it would be a good idea to familiarize yourself with the way the commands will be written in these lab instructions.
+Before you start typing Unix commands, familiarize yourself with the way the commands will be written in these lab instructions.
 Whenever you are told to type something, what you should type will be in this computer-like font.
-Similarly you will sometimes have to substitute information of your own; we will use this italic computer-like font, as in your username.
+Similarly you will sometimes have to substitute information of your own; we will use this italic computer-like font, as in your netid.
 In all of these, pay attention to case -- Unix distinguishes between lower and upper case letters -- and to spacing.

 Try the following commands.
 For each, type the name, then push Enter or Return.

 and then hit Enter.
-If you try the ls command again, your
+If you now run the ls command again, your

 new directory should be there.
 This is rather like File | New Folder